Mustapha K Darboe

 Barrow’s administration has identified the endangered monkeys’ only habitat for the construction of a hotel, shopping mall and presidential villas in preparation for the November 2019 summit of Organisation of Islamic Cooperation.

 The relocation of the park to Pirang as planned by the Government has caused rage among environmental activists, concern citizens and even tourists.

-“I am horrified they are getting rid of it… The red monkeys are an endangered species and it is illegal to destroy their habitat…,” Hilary Lawther, a frequent visitor from UK, has told Kerr Fatou.
+“I am horrified they are getting rid of it (Monkey Park)… The red monkeys are an endangered species and it is illegal to destroy their habitat…,” Hilary Lawther, a frequent visitor from UK, has told Kerr Fatou.